Readme first

 CHAPTER 8: PUBLISHING

-If you’re lucky, you will get a revise and resubmitted decision on your manuscript.
-This happens rarely, so celebrate.
-We will talk about how to execute a revision.
-How to create a response memo and use it as a to-do list.
-How to tag different concerns and prioritize those so that you can effectively move forward.
-And get your pepper back out.
+If you’re lucky enough to get a revise and resubmit decision on your manuscript, it’s something to celebrate!
+In this chapter, we’ll discuss how to tackle a revision.
+You’ll learn how to create a response memo to use as a to-do list and tag different concerns and prioritize them so you can keep moving forward.
+And once you are done, it’s time to get your pepper back out!

 We will then switch perspectives and talk about reviewing papers.
 What is a good review?
 What is the purpose of the review?
 How do you help others create excellent papers without also destroying your time?